 Frequently Asked Questions

-An Non-Resident Ordinary account is a rupee denominated account that facilitates the money transfer outside India with no exchange rate risk.
-Therefore, an NRI needs an Non-Resident Ordinary account to manage the income that they earn in India.
+A Non-Resident Ordinary account is a rupee-denominated account that facilitates the money transfer outside India with no exchange rate risk.
+Therefore, an NRI needs an NRO account to manage their income in India.

 The NRO fixed deposit rates vary from bank to bank.
-The interest rates are in the range of 2.75% to 7.35%.
-Also, senior citizens have higher interest rates.
+They range from 2.75% to 7.35%.
+Senior citizens have higher interest rates.

 - What is an NRO Account?